kdoore/CS2335-Gitbook/chapter1.md

-# First Chapter

-GitBook allows you to organize your book into chapters, each chapter is stored in a separate file like this one.
+# Unity and MonoDevelop IDE

+In this course we'll learn to create programs in the Unity Game Engine

+We'll use the MonoDevelop IDE

-{%ace edit=true, lang='javascript'%}
+{%ace edit=true, lang='c#'%}
 // This is a hello world program for javascript.